chestm007/py_build_server/README.md

 #             pypirc_file:           # (O) the .pypirc file to use
 #             skip_existing: false   # (O) continue uploading if one already exists
 ```
+#### API:
+The API supports the following POST requests:
+- Trigger build and upload of the latest tag:
+  - The JSON payload should look like `{"event":"new_tag","repository":"<repo_name>"}`
+  - eg: `curl -H "Content-Type: application/json" -X POST -d '{"event":"new_tag","repository":"py_build_server"}' http://localhost:9832/api/`

 ####Notes
 This program is written as a daemon process.
+If you are going to be running it under systemd, create a unit that calls `py-build-server foreground`